-We are always looking at other youth organizations on line and have found some great resources.
-We’re continually updating, so if you have an addition or suggestion, please let us know!
+There are youth media organizations across the country (and beyond!).
+We’re continually updating this list, so if you have an addition or suggestion, please let us know!

 (SAN FRANCISCO, CA) The Bay Area Video Coalition (BAVC) inspires social change by enabling the sharing of diverse stories through art, education and technology.